rehresman/supersonicACCELERATOR/readme.md

 All values on the patch bay range in between -1 and 1.
 Most are bipolar, but some are unipolar like the LFO Square Wave Out, or Sequencer Gate, and only range from 0 to 1.
 EG2 Rev Out is also 0 to 1, not 0 to -1.

 ### How do I filter Drums In?
-Press and hold the momentary button (next to the mod wheel), and turn the drums selection knob on the far right to access a DJ-style low pass filter to the left, and Low-Shelf EQ to the right, designed for levels and drops.
-There is a virtual notch in the center for carefree twiddling.
+Press and hold the momentary button (next to the mod wheel), and turn the drums knob to access a DJ-style low pass filter to the left, and Low-Shelf EQ to the right, designed for lo-fi, levels and drops.
+There is a virtual notch in the center, allowing the signal to pass through unprocessed for carefree twiddling.

+### Can I add fx to the drums?
+The Drums In input is not routed to any fx.
+However the snare drum gets independently sent to the fx by default.
+In general if you want fx on your drums, you have to patch it into the Mixer Osc 1 In input.

 ### Why are my samples not loading?
 Make sure the `samples/` folder exists and that paths are correct.
 File names and file paths are almost always the issue.

 ### Does this work without a Korg MS-20ic MIDI controller?
 No.  There is no on-screen interface by design.

+### Is this Eurorack-compatible?
+No.  The Korg MS-20ic controller can use Eurorack cables, but it is not able to send or receive CV signals.

 ### How can I record the output?
 Recording begins automatically when you turn on the MS-20ic controller.
 Recording ends and is saved when you turn off the MS-20ic Controller.
 Find the recording in the `recording/` directory.
 It will be called `supersonicACCELERATOR.wav`.